Mehret17/personal-site-instructions/personal-bio-site-1.md

 ## Setup

-Setting up your project the correct way will enable you to have a hosted website.

-##### Create a GitHub repository with the name 'YOUR-GITHUB-USERNAME.github.io' (make sure to replace 'YOUR-GITHUB-USERNAME' with your ACTUAL username - ditto for the following steps).

-For more information on GitHub Pages [visit here](https://pages.github.com/).
+Use the 'YOUR-GITHUB-USERNAME.github.io' repository that you have in ~/workspace/personalsite.
+Create a branch on this repo called hw1.
+Once you have completed the assignment create a PR and merge your code into master.

 ## Requirements

-Create a two page site for your own personal branding.
+Create a three page site for your own personal branding.
 As we continue through the front-end milestones, we will add more features to this site, and it will eventually evolve into your personal portfolio site to share with employers.
 For now, focus on the structure of your HTML.
 (You may style to your heart's content but know that you can always update it later).

 ### Pages